 This course surveys British literature of the Romantic and subsequent periods with emphasis on poetry.
+Meets General Education requirement for literature.
 (Writing Intensive) (Spring/Odd)

 LL380 Literary Criticism

 The course is a historical overview and practical introduction to literary theory and criticism.
 Students will practice applying major critical paradigms to poems and prose works.
 Designed primarily for majors, who will apply what they learn in classes at Sterling College and in graduate school.
 Theory may be of interest to students in some other majors.
 Addresses some Secondary English licensure standards.
 (Fall/Even)